 How much you can borrow for a mortgage depends on how much you earn.

 Banks will lend up to 4.5 times your annual salary.

 So if you want to buy a home for £200,000 and you have a 5% deposit (£10,000), you need to be earning £42,200 a year.

 The downsides to borrowing with a 5% mortgage

 Saving for a bigger deposit will give you more choice with mortgages, giving you access to lower interest rates.

 Lenders typically charge higher interest rates to people with smaller deposits.

-Saving for a bigger deposit could also make it easier for you to pass a mortgage affordability test as your monthly repayments will be lower.
+A bigger deposit could also make it easier for you to pass a mortgage affordability test as your monthly repayments will be lower.